verypossible/generator-packages/README.md

 This will create a new package under `packages` where the developer can start building the feature.
 It will also link the package up to the main `web-app` by adding the package to the `web-app/packages.ts` file.
-This is necessary in order for any reducers or sagas that were built in the new package.
+This is necessary in order for any reducers that were built in the new package.

 ### What does the command do?